-I was dreading my return to Tbilisi.
-The time I spent there in autumn 2011 was one of the best and most memorable of my travel adventures and I was simply afraid to face Georgia after all these years, I didn’t want to ruin perfect Tbilisi that was still so vivid in my mind.
+I was dreading my second trip to Tbilisi.
+The time I spent there in autumn 2011 was one of the best and most memorable of my travel adventures and I was simply afraid to face Georgia after all these years, I didn’t want to ruin perfect Tbilisi picture that was still so vivid in my mind.
 I was well aware a lot has change since then, most of all low cost airline started flying to Georgia bringing lots of tourists there.
 But while I was expecting to see too many lousy Polish people hoping to experience the incredible Georgian hospitality for free (sadly that’s often the case with travels to Georgia) I wasn’t fully prepared to see how Old Tbilisi is now…

 Problem with tourism in Tbilisi